marcelrf/karenzathegame/README.md

 **3.3 Move-tokens phase**

 In this phase, the player can optionally relocate any token on the board (0, 1, 2 or 3).
 Reason for this?
 To fulfill the requisite pose to play an attack or defense.
 The only restrictions are: foot tokens always occupy a guard square (only one token per square); and the sword token always occupies a sword space end-point.
 Be careful!
 In some cases the number of maximum allowed moves can be less than 3 (Read on, Lizzie!).

-**3.6 Fulfilling the requisite pose**

-To be able to play a card, the tokens on your board must be placed in the position indicated by the requisite pose of the card in question.
-The requisite pose will always specify the position of the sword token, and will sometimes specify the position of the left and/or right foot tokens.
-If any foot token is not specified in the requisite pose, it means you can play the card regardless of its position on the board.

 **3.4 Play-cards phase**